andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 [Specification Link](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest)

 This is the very first step in our process.
-A user has arrived at our software without any evidence of being authenticated, and our software needs to prepare an Authentication Request to ask the Authorization Server nicely to authenticate them on our behalf.
+A user has arrived at our software without any evidence of being authenticated, and our software needs to prepare an Authentication Request to ask the Authorization Server to authenticate them on our behalf.

 The spec says we can either use a GET or POST for the interaction, but if we GET, we need to ensure we [serialize our query parameters](https://openid.net/specs/openid-connect-core-1_0.html#QuerySerialization) on the query string.
 We will be using this approach, as it tends to be the 'standard' way of doing it.

+There are a number of important points contained in the composition of the Authentication Request:

+1. The scope MUST contain `openid` - without this, we are not using OpenID Connect, and the behaviour of the Authorization Server is entirely unspecified
+2. The response_type MUST be `code` - this is how we tell the Authorization Server what flow we are initiating
+3. We must supply a `client_id` and `redirect_uri` - this is how we identify our client to the Authorization Server, and ensure the server only sends our tokens back to us and not any random person requesting them

-Most of this is fairly straight forward, and composing the request looks like this:
+Composing the request looks like this:

 ```C#
 // 3.1.2.1.
 Authentication Request